rocketbot-cl/PersonalTelegram/docs/Manual_PersonalTelegram_en.md

 # PersonalTelegram Manual

-This module connects the [Telegram API](https://my.telegram.org/apps) with Rocketbot.
+This module connects the [Telegram](https://my.telegram.org/apps) with Rocketbot.
 You can connect with Telegram, get chats, groups and channels IDs, send messages and read chats from every channel in Telegram.

 ![banner](img/banner_PersonalTelegram.png)